Students must apply via one of the following online application forms:-

 Find out more about where a career in nursing could take you.

-There are over 44,000 nursing and midwifery vacancies in the UK, so the opportunities for newly qualified adult nurses are immense.
-Our partner Trusts cannot guarantee a job at the end of the MNurse course, but they do guarantee an interview.
+There are almost 47,000 NHS nursing vacancies in the UK, so the opportunities for newly qualified adult nurses are immense.

-Adult nurses make up the largest part of the NHS workforce with over 176,000 working in just acute settings.
+Adult nurses make up the largest part of the NHS workforce.
 In the future, more adult nursing jobs will be based in the community rather than hospitals as more care is delivered outside of acute settings, including hospital wards, outpatient units or specialist departments, the community or nursing homes, and the prison service.

 Adult nurses are a key part of the multidisciplinary teams that look after patients.
 You will be at the centre of teams that can include physiotherapists, occupational therapists, pharmacists, radiographers and healthcare assistants.
 You'll also work closely with patients' families and carers.